michivo/buergerchain/demo/demo1_buergerkarte_signature/README.md

 # Simple Signature Demo

-The purpose of this demo is to show in a very minimal example how to use the API provided by a-trust for digital signatures using a mobile phone as your Bürgerkarte.
+The purpose of this demo is to show in a very minimal example how to use the API provided by a-trust for digital signatures using a mobile phone as your BÃ¼rgerkarte.
 Some information is also provided by A-Trust in their A-Trust labs at https://labs.a-trust.at/developer/Default.aspx .